Existence of unimodular triangulations - positive results: Dilations and the KMW Theorem

-One of the first theorems about unimodular triangulations was proved in the early days of toric geometry by~Knudsen, Mumford, and Waterman\footnote{We call this the Knudsen-Mumford-Waterman Theorem, or KMW, since Knudsen says:``One of the key steps is due to Alan Waterman.
-The rest is a truly joint effort by Mumford and me''~\cite[p.~109]{KKMS3}.}~\cite{KKMS3}, who were interested in semi-stable reduction of families over curves. \begin{theorem}[\cite{KKMS3}] Given a polytope $P$, there is a factor $c=c(P) \in \Z_{>0}$ such that the dilation $c \cdot P$ admits a regular unimodular triangulation. \end{theorem}
+Dilating a lattice polytope by a positive integer is a natural operation.
+One of the first theorems about unimodular triangulations was proved in the early days of toric geometry by~Knudsen, Mumford, and Waterman \footnote{We call this the Knudsen-Mumford-Waterman Theorem, or KMW, since Knudsen says: ``One of the key steps is due to Alan Waterman.
+The rest is a truly joint effort by Mumford and me''~\cite[p.~109]{KKMS3}.}~\cite{KKMS3}, who were interested in semi-stable reduction of families over curves. \begin{theorem}[KMW theorem, \cite{KKMS3}] Given a polytope $P$, there is a $c \in \Z_{>0}$ such that the dilation $c \cdot P$ admits a regular unimodular triangulation. \end{theorem}

 We say that $c$ is a \emph{KMW-number} of $P$ if $cP$ has a unimodular triangulation.
-This KMW-theorem has raised more questions than it has answered, including: \begin{itemize} \item What is the minimum $c(P)$ for a given polytope $P$?
+This KMW-theorem raised several questions that are still open, including: \begin{itemize} \item What is the minimum $c(P)$ for a given polytope $P$?
 Is there a $c(d)$ that is a KMW-number for every polytope of dimension $d$? \item What is the structure of the set of KMW-numbers of a given $P$?
 Is it a monoid?
 Theorem~\ref{thm:unimodular-dilations} implies it is closed under taking multiples of an element.
 It is not clear whether it is closed under taking sums. \item To our knowledge, Example~\ref{kmw:eg:c+1} below is the first class of polytopes $P$ and integers $c$ in the literature such that $c$ is a KMW-number for $P$ but $c+1$ is not. \end{itemize}

-The two following theorems by Bruns, Gubeladze, and Trung; and Eisenbud, Reeves, and Totaro, respectively, show that we cannot expect algebraic obstructions to these questions. \begin{theorem}[\cite{BGT}] $c \cdot P$ is integrally closed for $c \ge d-1$, and Koszul for $c \ge d$. \end{theorem}
+The following two theorems by Bruns, Gubeladze, and Trung; and Eisenbud, Reeves, and Totaro, respectively, show that we cannot expect algebraic obstructions to these questions. \begin{theorem}[\cite{BGT}] $c \cdot P$ is integrally closed for $c \ge d-1$, and Koszul for $c \ge d$. \end{theorem}

 \begin{theorem}[\cite{EisenbudReevesTotaro}] After a linear change of coordinates, $\ideal_{cP}$ has a quadratic Gr\"obner basis for $c \ge \operatorname{reg}(\ideal_P)/2$. \end{theorem}